ideamark/ideamark.github.io/wiki/howto/linux.md

 rm -rf /home/your_name/.ecryptfs
 rm -rf /home/your_name/.Private
 sudo apt autoremove ecryptfs-utils libecryptfs0

-## how to redirect the domain to github pages
-Add CNAME file in github main folder, the context is the domain.
-Then, the domain, add the github A Record, 192.30.252.153
-192.30.252.154

 ## how to install chrome flash plugin on ubuntu
 sudo apt install pepperflashplugin-nonfree